Virtual

 1. Free nomination into the BC races on BC Day

-2. 5% bonus (5% of the amount the horse wins) to the horse owner when horse wins money in a BC race or a race worth BC points (Owner must be a pay stable)
+2. 5% bonus to the horse owner (5% of the amount the horse wins) when the horse wins money in a BC race or a race worth BC points (Owner must be platinum level)

-3. 5% bonus (5% of the amount the horse wins) to the breeder when horse wins money in a BC race or a race worth BC points (Breeder must be a pay stable)
+3. 5% bonus to the breeder (5% of the amount the horse wins) when the horse wins money in a BC race or a race worth BC points (Breeder must be platinum level)

 9 - Naming A Horse

 Naming your horse helps give your horse an identity.
-The following rules have been established to help you in the naming of your horses:
+The below rules have been established when naming a horse.
+Violating the naming rules can result in forum strikes and/or dismissal from the site.

-- Name not in best interest of game not allowed.
+- No names not in best interest of game.

 - First character and character following a space are uppercase.
 All other characters are lowercase.